hammamikhairi/sourcefuck/README.md

 ## Features

-- Code obfuscation: SourceFuck encrypts your Golang code, making it unreadable to others.
+- Code obfuscation: SourceFuck encrypts your code, making it unreadable to others.
 - Preserves functionality: Despite the encryption, your code will still run perfectly fine.
 - Multiple directory support: Encrypt entire directories of code, increasing the level of confusion.
 - Easy usage: Simple and straightforward to use on your projects.